Ultimate Guide on Campfire Safety for Kids

 Watching from a Safe Distance

-One of the first things I teach my children is the “safe circle” around the fire.
-Everyone has a spot where they can sit, watch, and participate without getting too close.
-It’s simple, but it keeps everyone safe while still letting them feel part of the experience.
+One of the first things I teach my children is the concept of a “safe circle” around the campfire.
+Each person has a designated spot where they can sit, watch, and participate without getting too close to the flames.
+This simple system helps kids understand their personal boundaries around fire and reduces the risk of accidental burns or trips near the fire.

 Hands-On Learning